vibvian/ctroller/README.md

 exposes a virtual device to your system, interpretes the data it receives and writes it to a event node under `/dev/input/event*` or similar.

+This fork of ctroller is modified to use the 3DS's touchscreen as an aditional set of buttons.
+Just like the original, it is no longer maintained.
 ## Prerequisites

 You will need